dohuyminh/xor-linked-list/README.md

 ## 4. Why this probably doesn't get mentioned in your DSA course:

-Because it's weird and confusing to most.
+Because it's weird and confusing to many.

 Most students learning about Data Structures in their university course probably learns about linked lists after array.
-The concept and implementation of a linked list is trippy as-is; imagine saying a bitwise operator can help make a data structure more space efficient.
+The concept and implementation of a linked list is trippy as-is; imagine saying a bitwise operator is not only related, but also can help make a data structure more space efficient.

 It's also impractical.